lguillier/LISEQ-codes/README.md

 Chapter 8
 ======
-In order to establish link between strains, one need pairwised distance between strain for each CC, and the following R script.
+In order to establish links between strains, one need pairwised distance between strain for each CC, and the above R script.
-It should be noted that it will produce 4 networks for 5, 10, 20, and 25 SNP threshold.
+It should be noted that it will produce 4 networks:  for 5, 10, 20, and 25 SNP thresholds respectively.
 Only 25 SNP threshold is used for linking strains together in chapter 8.

 ~~~~
 ## library needed